Zakir-Ansari/blockchain/1. Smart Contracts/README.md

    - Accounts - Test ether accounts to run our contracts upon.

-   - Gas Limit - Show available gas fee amount for your contracts.
+   - Gas Limit - Show the available gas fee amounts for your contracts.

-   - Value - amount of ether that the current selected account is goin to allocate into out smart contract.
+   - Value - the amount of ether that the currently selected account is going to allocate into our smart contract.
 And eventually, it will become the **owner** of the contract.
-The value is in **wei**, whic is smallest unit of ether.
+The value is in **wei**, which is smallest unit of ether.

-     Put 30 as value and ether as unit for our contract.
+     Put 30 as value and ether as a unit for our contract.

 7. Now, everything is ready.
 Go ahead and hit Deploy.